contrast-zone/edit.js/README.md

 ## online test

-You can test *edit.js* [here](https://contrast-zone.github.io/edit.js/edit.html).
+Online in-browser test can be conducted [here](https://contrast-zone.github.io/edit.js/).

 ## use instructions

 Just include `edit.js` from this folder to your html, that's all of the dependency you need.
-Refer to `edit.html` in this folder as a template example.
+Refer to `index.html` in this folder as an example template.
 Change keywords and colors as you like.

+## licensing

+Code in this repository is licensed under [MIT license](LICENSE).